 Why?
 Because summer vacation is the perfect time for the whole family to learn how to meditate.
 This clever app has loads of kid appeal with its cool animations and ‘gamification’ approach to meditation—unlock the next animation by completing today’s 10-minute exercise and get bonus gifts for meditating several days in a row.
 The free 10-day ‘Take 10’ program may be enough to get the whole family in the habit.
 If you love it and find it’s cheaper than therapy, you can subscribe.

 By recharging your devices using the power of the sun

 Why?
 Not only will a solar-powered charger keep your phone charged for emergencies—or, let’s be honest, Instagram—when you’re camping or hiking this summer, it’ll reduce your carbon footprint, too.
 There’s no sunnier time of year for this clean-energy source, so tie one of these to your backpack or beach chair and you’ll be powered for hours.

 Why?
 You’ll feel very MacGyver-ish when you whip up a batch of homemade ice cream using just a plastic zip-top bag.
 Your kids will think it’s pure magic when they watch ice cream appear from such humble beginnings.
 It’s a rewarding—and delicious—way to pass the time on a hot afternoon.

-Your local food bank feed people in need by engaging your kids in a mini food drive, gathering a wagon-load of non-perishables from the people on your block
+The Daily Bread Food Bank feed people in need by engaging your kids in a mini food drive, gathering a wagon-load of non-perishables from the people on your block

 Why?
 Because food banks get desperately low in summertime when they drop off the radar of donors who would normally give around Thanksgiving or Christmas.
 In fact, more than 900,000 Canadians go hungry at this time of year.
 Having the kids plan a route and pull their wagon around it collecting donations is a great way to teach them about giving back—and get in some bonus time spent outdoors.